Aesh-7568/palantir/README.md

 # Folder Description
 ## Case Study
-It conatains the detailed problem description and what is expected to be done
+It contains the detailed problem description and what is expected to be done
 ## Data
-The final dataset that has been used for model development is present here
+-Raw Data ( all the uploaded files)
+-EDA Data
+--Merged Data (2 files Train merged &  test merged) --Cleaned Data (2 files Train cleaned & Test cleaned) --Feature Created Data(Train features, Test Features) -Modelling Data with prediction
+--Train In-sample modelling Data (X and Y and Prediction) --Train out of-sample modelling Data (X and Y and Prediction) --Test modelling Data(X and Y and Prediction)
+--Final accuracy measure for all the modelling data -Output Test data with prediction
+Test data with ID and AMT_unit and Unit

 ## Solution-
      Algo-It contains the model development files.
 The algorithms that has been used and the comparision of scores between them
-     Docs-It consist of detailed presentation
+     Docs-

+# Approach
+how we have forcasted the prices process flow